-Many papers have been written about the idea that the Higgs boson is some sort of ``dilaton'', but unlike crawling TC, there is a lack of commitment to the NG-mode requirement that the limit of exact scale invariance produce scale-dependent amplitudes (appendix \ref{app:ward}).
-As explained in section \ref{notscalons}, schemes like walking TC and deformed conformal potentials are not dilaton theories: they follow the example of scalon theory \cite{scalon} by assuming manifest scale invariance (i.e.\ no scaling-NG mechanism) in the scale-invariant limit.
-Only in crawling TC, where there is a genuine dilaton with a \emph{non-zero} decay constant in the scale-invariant limit, can it be argued that approximate scale invariance protects the small mass of the Higgs boson.
+Many papers have been written about the idea that the Higgs boson is some sort of ``dilaton,'' but unlike crawling TC, there is a lack of commitment to the NG-mode requirement that the limit of exact scale invariance produce scale-dependent amplitudes (Appendix \ref{app:ward}).
+As explained in Sec.~\ref{GilWein}, schemes like walking TC and deformed conformal potentials are not dilaton theories: they follow the example of scalon theory \cite{scalon} by assuming manifest scale invariance (i.e.\ no scaling-NG mechanism) in the scale-invariant limit.
+Only in crawling TC, where there is a genuine dilaton with a \emph{nonzero} decay constant in the scale-invariant limit, can it be argued that approximate scale invariance protects the small mass of the Higgs boson.

-To satisfy the NG-mode requirement, crawling TC assumes the existence of a nonperturbative IR fixed point $\alphaIR$ at which conformal invariance is exact, and a condensate $\langle\bar\psi\psi\rangle_\mathrm{vac}$ for both electroweak and scale transformations that is non-vanishing in the conformal limit $\alpha \to \alphaIR$ (left diagram of figure \ref{fig:beta}).
+To satisfy the NG-mode requirement, crawling TC assumes the existence of a nonperturbative IR fixed point $\alphaIR$ at which conformal invariance is exact, and a condensate $\langle\bar\psi\psi\rangle_\text{vac}$ for both electroweak and scale transformations that is nonvanishing in the conformal limit $\alpha \to \alphaIR$ (left diagram of Fig.~\ref{fig:beta}).
 Both of the decay constants $v$ and $F_\sigma$ arise from this condensate in the limit of scale invariance, so their ratio $v/F_\sigma$ is allowed to be of order unity without the fine-tuning problem of scalon-type theories.

-Hidden scale invariance corresponds to new solutions for the CS equations near $\alphaIR$, with scaling laws for Green's functions replaced by soft-dilaton theorems (\ref{result}) and (\ref{result2}).
-Since the scaling-law criteria used to find IR fixed points inside the conformal window are not valid for NG-mode fixed points, they may appear at small $N_f$ values (figure \ref{fig:IRFP_search}).
+Hidden scale invariance corresponds to new solutions for the CS equations near $\alphaIR$, with scaling laws for Green's functions replaced by the soft-dilaton theorems (\ref{result}) and (\ref{result2}).
+Since the scaling-law criteria used to find IR fixed points inside the conformal window are not valid for NG-mode fixed points, they may appear at small $N_f$ values (Fig.~\ref{fig:IRFP_search}).

-The distinctive feature of our theory is the dependence of the Higgs potential of eqs.~(\ref{pot})--(\ref{VHiggs}) on $\beta'$, the slope of $\beta(\alpha)$ at $\alphaIR$ (left diagram of figure \ref{fig:beta}).
-We look forward to determinations of $\beta'$ via experiment (section \ref{EFT}) or the lattice (section \ref{lattice}).
+The distinctive feature of our theory is the dependence of the Higgs potential of Eqs.~(\ref{pot})--(\ref{VHiggs}) on $\beta'$, the slope of $\beta(\alpha)$ at $\alphaIR$ (left diagram of Fig.~\ref{fig:beta}).
+We look forward to determinations of $\beta'$ via experiment (Sec.~\ref{EFT}) or the lattice (Sec.~\ref{lattice}).

 Finally, we note that standard explanations of the mass hierarchy of quarks and leptons and the suppression of FCNCs can be naturally adapted to fit crawling TC.

 According to the theory of extended technicolor (ETC) \cite{ETC1,ETC2, Lane02,Hill03}, there is a unification scale $\Lambda_V \gg \Lambda_v$ at which the SM and TC gauge groups combine to form an ETC gauge group with an intermediate boson $X$ of mass